gibaus/gibaus/README.md

 That rug really tied the room together. my history

-To be honest, I’m having some trouble remembering right now, so why don’t you just watch my movie and it will answer all your questions
+To be honest, I’m having some trouble remembering right now, so why don’t you just watch my movie, and it will answer all your questions.

 in professional reskilling